 Try asking a room full of smart business people one day how they would define a brand and watch the result.
 Everyone will come up with a different definition.
-Some will focus on only several elements, others will take a shotgun approach and try to encompass everything, and the rest will struggle to put forth a definition at all.
+Some will focus on only several elements, others will take a shotgun approach and try to encompass everything, and the rest will struggle to put forth an explanation at all.

 This is not necessarily a bad thing, and the reason why is simple.
-Our current thinking of what is included and contributes towards a brand (and in particular a great one) is extremely broad.
-Broader than what can go in one definition without it turning into a rather boring monologue.
+Our current thinking of what is included and contributes towards a brand (and in particular a great one) is comprehensive.
+Broader than what can go in one definition without it turning into a rather dull monologue.

-The reason that so many people (and institutions) can vary in their definitions is that each tends to come at it from a different perspective, based on their past experiences and quite often their profession.
+The reason that so many people can vary in their definitions is that each tends to come at it from a different perspective, based on their experiences and their profession.

 - Ask a designer and the emphasis will be on the brand’s visual identity.

-Ask an advertiser and it will shift to one based on the positioning and communication of a brand.
+- Ask any advertiser, and it will shift to one based on the positioning and communication of a brand.

 - Ask a PR company, and they will focus on the brand’s reputation.

-Ask an account and they’ll try and find it on the balance sheet or just look at you in a funny way.
+- Ask an account, and they’ll try and find it on the balance sheet or look at you in a funny way.